 - Templates AWS promotes a best-of-breed approach by releasing a service per technical need and there are already 100s of services.
-To make it easier for customers to build solutions from multiple services, AWS released Data Lake Formation (in preview) which utilizes pre-defined templates in order to save some of the time spent on writing code and integrating services. - Databases that utilize a decoupled architecture Google BigQuery, Snowflake and DataBricks Delta are data warehouse services that decouple compute from storage.
+To make it easier for customers to build solutions from multiple services, AWS released Data Lake Formation (in preview) which utilizes pre-defined templates in order to save some of the time spent on writing code and integrating services. - Databases that utilize a decoupled architecture -Google BigQuery, Snowflake and DataBricks Delta are data warehouse services that decouple compute from storage.
 They scale elasticity and are priced by consumption of compute and query resources.
-This is definitely a big improvement compared to traditional RDBMS but the issue of vendor lock-in remains - these services use their own proprietary formats for storage so data can only be read from their query engine, while introducing new analytical engines requires replication of the data to a new store.
+This is definitely a big improvement compared to traditional RDBMS but the issue of vendor lock-in remains - these lpsolver services use from their query engine, while introducing new analytical engines requires replication of the data to a new store.